openvinotoolkit/model_server/docs/llm_calculator.md

 # LLM calculator {#ovms_docs_llm_calculator}

 LLM calculator included in the OpenVINO Model Server implements a MediaPipe node for text generation.
-It is desinged to run in cycles and return the chunks of reponses to the client.
+It is designed to run in cycles and return the chunks of reponses to the client.

 On the input it expects a HttpPayload struct passed by the Model Server frontend:
 ```cpp